+44 (0)20 7822 1200

 He is described by Legal 500 as “excelling in his forensic approach” and “a real master of the detail”, who has “a wealth of experience on all different aspects of employment law”.
 Chambers & Partners singles him out for his “calm authority with clients”.
 For several years, the directories have listed him as a leading junior for both employment and personal injury, describing him as a “highly polished advocate”, with an “attractive and effective cross examination style”.

 In the High Court, he is often instructed in restrictive covenant disputes, matters raising issues of breach of confidence and contractual claims involving senior executives.
 In tribunals, he is regularly instructed in substantial and factually complicated discrimination claims, whistleblowing cases and TUPE disputes.
+He is also regularly instructed to lead on internal company investigations.
 Bruce combines his employment expertise with an in-depth knowledge of personal injury law, making him well placed to advise on issues overlapping both jurisdictions, including stress, bullying and harassment claims, and the circumstances in which subsequent claims are considered an abuse of process.
 He appeared in the Court of Appeal in Dickins v O2 IRLR 58, the leading recent appellate case on occupational stress.

 Bruce has a particular interest in religious discrimination cases, where he has advised the Christian Institute and individuals of different faiths on their rights, as well as defending these discrimination claims on behalf of employers, and advising on the suitability of employment policies given potential faith issues.
 In his role as an Employment Judge, he has recently decided a claim brought by a Seventh Day Adventist, sacked for refusing to work on a Saturday, with implications for other staff at the employing NHS Trust and more widely.